sajidahmed12/sajidahmed12.github.io/_pages/about.md

   - /about.html
 ---

+Hi, I’m a PhD student in Computer Science at the University of Kentucky, advised by [Dr. Ruiquan Huang](https://ruiquan5514.github.io/).
+My research focuses on Large Language Models (LLMs) and Diffusion Language Models, with an emphasis on computational efficiency and scalable learning.
+I am particularly interested in developing efficient training and inference strategies for large-scale generative and language models.

-Hi, I am a former Computer Vision AI Engineer at [AlterSense Limited](https://altersense.com/), where I led the development of a deep learning-based human activity recognition system tailored for the ready-made garments (RMG) industry in Bangladesh.
+Previously, I worked as a Computer Vision AI Engineer at AlterSense Limited, where I led the development of a deep learning–based human activity recognition system tailored for the ready-made garments (RMG) industry in Bangladesh.
 During this role, I designed and implemented a temporal action segmentation model based on Video Mamba, achieving approximately ~82% accuracy on proprietary in-house video datasets.
 My work was supervised by [Dr. Nabeel Mohammed](https://scholar.google.com.au/citations?hl=en&user=w5djOYsAAAAJ&view_op=list_works&sortby=pubdate).

 Prior to this, I served as a Lab Instructor at [North South University](https://www.northsouth.edu) for three years, where I mentored undergraduate students across a range of computer science and engineering courses.
 I was also awarded a research fellowship through the [Fatima Fellowship Program](https://www.fatimafellowship.com/) and worked as a Research Assistant at the [TnR Biomedical Research Lab](https://github.com/TnR-Lab), contributing to projects at the intersection of biomedical signal processing and deep learning.